Do-Gon Kim

 [7-2025] Gave a talk to Re'Generation Movement and high school students through the Jeju Special Self-Governing Province Office of Education’s “2025 Global University Exploration for High School Students”

-[5-2025] Joined Nonlinear Control Group
+[5-2025] Joined Nonlinear Controls Research Group

 [5-2025] Graduated from Columbia University!